deeplearninc/relaax/tutorials/policy_gradient/README.md

 **Agent Neural Network**

 We use Agent's network to rollout the client environment.
-Since that we have to define connections for forward pass through the network:
+Since that we have to define connections for forward pass through our network:
 ```python
 class AgentPolicyNN(GlobalPolicyNN):
     # This class additionally implements loss computation and gradients wrt this loss